Abditus0/Abditus0/README.md

    - Python script that generates a **color-coded system health report** with **CPU**, **memory**, **disk**, **network**, and **Windows service monitoring**, plus **automatic logging**.

 - [**VMware to Hyper-V VM Migration**](https://github.com/Abditus0/VMware-to-Hyper-V-VM-Migration)
-  - Migrated a VMware VM to Microsoft Hyper-V by converting VMDK to VHDX using StarWind.
-Includes full guide, screenshots, and troubleshooting steps.
+  - VMware to Microsoft Hyper-V VM migration by converting VMDK to VHDX using StarWind with troubleshooting steps.

 ---